13 Nitric Oxide Foods for Better Blood Flow

 4. Watermelon

 Watermelon supports nitric oxide production through a different mechanism.
 It contains citrulline, an amino acid that helps increase arginine levels in the body, which is then used to produce nitric oxide.
-Researchers suggested this process may support blood vessel relaxation, circulation, and cardiovascular health.
+Researchers suggest that this process may support blood vessel relaxation, circulation, and cardiovascular health.

 Citrulline is especially interesting because it may increase arginine levels more effectively than arginine supplements themselves in some situations.
 Watermelon also contributes hydration, which supports healthy circulation and blood volume.